An Index of the Years

 Thoric Ironboot, on the run from the Navy (he never did like to talk about why, exactly), found himself as far west as west could be, in the coastal town of Hissardarmir.

-Meanwhile, back in the Perrenland, K-os Bloodsword had become an infected werewolf, unbeknownst to everybody.
-Indeed, K-os was leading the investigation into his own recent grisly murders and animal disappearances…
+Meanwhile, back in the Perrenland, K-os Bloodsword had become an infected werewolf, unbeknownst to anybody, including himself.
+Indeed, K-os was leading the investigation into his own recent grisly murders and all of the suspicious local animal disappearances…

 In the City of Highfolk, the archmage Mordenkainen formed an adventuring company.
 They numbered twelve and amongst them were Mordenkainen’s apprentice, Bigby, the fighter Fists, the ranger Jhaax Doldruin and the underdark ranger halfling Pontus Hardiggen (son and namesake of the famous explorer).